 - Then back to the app page and tap Force stop and Disable buttons.
 If you see Uninstall updates option, let it uninstall and then restart the app.
 Reboot your device and check if the error has gone.

 - If the issue still persists, open Settings> Apps> All> Google Play Store> Storage again and tap Clear data option.
 Reboot the phone and try again.

 Fix 3: Reset Your Google Account

-- Open Settings> Accounts & sync> Google.
+- Open Settings> Accounts> Google.

 - Now go back and launch the Google Play Store app.

 - Sign in with your Google account when prompted.